A solid look into “the first modern detective”, IDW’s Library Of American Comics presents a wonderful look into post war crime fiction.

 Rip Kirby is a former Captain, returned to civilian life as a private detective.
 Along with his keen mental and physical prowess, he’s an amateur forensics buff and doesn’t mind getting his hands dirty.
 He has the tools to take care of himself and doesn’t shy away from necessary violence.
 Always a gentleman with the ladies and a snappy dresser, the very definition of a post-war renaissance man.
 Of course, no man could possibly encapsulate so many skills and attributes, but isn’t that how we’ve always wanted our heroes?
 Plus there’s that pipe!

 Things start slowly as the dailies started to roll out in 1946, but Greene and Raymond get their rhythm going and Kirby’s cases start flowing without the awkward dialogue and situations.
 Kirby is the straight man but it’s really his cast of characters that provide the colour and verve, like his ex-con butler, slightly flighty beauty queen girlfriend and femme fatale Hollywood “friend”.

 I was initially concerned about the female characters as we’re introduced to Kirby’s fashion model girlfriend Honey Dorian, an airy and vapid cutout.
 Then we meet Pagan Lee, a femme fatale worth knowing and my fears were put to rest, although later attempts at making Honey more interesting fall flat.

 It’s a strip that happened “in the now” so us modern readers are treated to snappy post-war expressions, attitudes and clothing styles.
 A wonderful peek into that era.

 The Library Of American Comics manages to present a polished and well designed oversized hardcover.
-Three daily strips a page follow their well established format, plus a great essay on the strip’s origins.
-An excellent value and a strong read.
+Three daily strips a page follow their well-established format, plus a great essay on the strip’s origins.
+Excellent value and a strong read.